SCAN (newspaper): SCAN Online

 The newspaper's website, SCAN Online, was launched in 2001.
 It hosts articles from print editions and web-only content.
 Almost 100% of SCANs budget is spent on print, and the site is considered a cheaper, simpler, and faster way of breaking news.
 Editor Rachel Harvey predicted in 2012 that SCAN would have to revert to monthly printing or move entirely onto the website.
 Since then publication frequency has not changed, but the number of pages per edition has declined.
 The site is regularly redesigned and has gained photo, video, and live blogging capabilities.
 SPINE was introduced as a new online section in October 2013 by editor Rachel May Quin, in an effort to improve online content and reflect the industry's shift toward digital media consumption, hosting GIF- and meme-based listicles with plans to produce viral content.
 This has since been dropped but was revived by an independent group of students in 2019–20.
 The SCAN Online site crashed several times in 2014–5, meaning further sections and features could not be introduced until SCAN Online was completely renovated.

-The current version came online in October 2015 and now stands on Wordpress in its current capacity.
-It was decided in 2021 that the Fashion & Beauty section would be taken out of print and posted entirely online after a record low submissions of articles.
+In October 2015 the magazine began hosting on WordPress.
+In 2021 the Fashion & Beauty section was taken out of print and posted entirely online after a record low submissions of articles.